Timothy-Poole/PARALLEL_PROJECT/README.md

 seem far more accesible to programmers with lower levels of competancy and are generally easier to access, which is not the case with pthreads.

-Furthermore I have enjoyed learning about how to analyse flow control within a program and follow the data dependencies to determine where best to apply parallelism to achieve higher performance.
-Previously when developing programs I **NEVER** stopped to consider that by default most if not all applications are developed sequentially without taking into consideration parallelism and thus many programmers are leaving otherwise fairly achievable performance "on the table".
+Furthermore I have enjoyed learning about how to analyse flow control within a program and how to follow the data dependencies to determine where best to apply parallelism to achieve higher performance.
+Previously when developing programs I **NEVER** stopped to consider that by default most if not all applications are developed sequentially without taking into consideration parallelism and thus many programmers are leaving otherwise fairly achievable performance gains "on the table".

 The final speedup achieved was approximately a x3 increase.
 This is a fairly good increase in speedup however I did expect that with more cores the speedup would have continued to increase further instead of stabilising so quickly after only 3 cores.
-This however probably highlights that more parallelism could have been added to the first half of the problem where the speedup was less impressive.
-However, this could also be the result of a small data set.
+This however probably highlights that more parallelism could have been added to the first half of the program where the speedup was less impressive.
+Furthermore the Bacteria class and Comparevacteria functions could both have been parallelized to achieve potentially greater performance.
+However these results could also be the product of a small data set.
 The area I identified as most computational intensive received the biggest increase in performance.
-If this test were to be performed on a larger dataset, for example 400 bacteria as opposed to only 41,  I strongly believe the difference between the sequential program and the parallel programs would have been far greater.
+If this test were to be performed on a larger dataset, for example 400 bacteria or even 4000 as opposed to only 41,  I strongly believe the difference between the sequential program and the parallel programs would have been far greater.
 Furthermore I beleive that the difference would hasve grown exponentially.
-It is my hypothesis that more cores do make a significant difference but in this limited experiment were not fully utilized.
+It is my hypothesis that more cores does make a significant difference but this experiment limited the programs ability to make use of that extra processing power.

 Beyond trying to further improve the program's performance with parallelism using Open MP, This report could be extended in future to compare the speedup achieved by an implicit threading library, like "Open MP", vs an Explicit